 But I’m ready to bet that if you hate it, you’ve probably only had it over-boiled and served up with mint sauce.
 So here’s a chance to try it à la française.

 Some of the best I’ve ever eaten was a leg or shoulder of lamb with cloves of garlic tucked into little incisions and then oven-roasted until the skin was golden and crisp.
-And then there’s méchoui - a whole lamb on a spit over a fire pit that is slow-roasted all day, al fresco, a tradition repatriated from the ex-French colonies of North Africa.
+And then there’s méchoui - a whole lamb on a spit over a fire pit that is slow-roasted all day, al fresco, a tradition repatriated from the ex-French colonies of North Africa and which I enjoyed recently on a trip to Cuba.

 - 3 lb shoulder or neck of lamb cut into large pieces, with bones